xeylou/testade.xeylou.fr/content/now.md

 ### Freetime

-exploring & creating Github repos about IT related stuff
+exploring & creating Github repos about IT